 Angelinas at the Louvre

 Want to find out where you can indulge at Angelina’s inside of the Louvre?
-Take a look at our Louvre Guide for more information.
+Take a look at our How to Visit the Louvre guide for more information.

 This place is enormous and you literally could spend days here.
 I find the Louvre to be crowded and overwhelming.
 My favorite part about visiting the Louvre is just taking in the grandeur of the building.
 The sheer size of this place is impressive.
 Several rooms, like the Apollo Gallery (where the crown jewels are kept), are gorgeous.